indrajiita/test/DataGrip Quick Start Guide.md

 ## Useful links<a id="useful-links"></a>

-Now that you know DataGrip basics, watch the tutorial or look through the documentation to learn more and get the most of the solution.
+Now that you know DataGrip basics, watch the tutorial or look through the documentation to learn more and get the most out of the solution.

 ### Video tutorial<a id="video-tutorial"></a>